Chaste/chaste-docker/README.md

 docker build -t chaste https://github.com/bdevans/chaste-docker.git#volume
 ```
 This will build from Chaste's GitHub `master` branch by default.
-Optionally an alternative branch or tag may be specified by adding the argument `--build-arg TAG=<branch or tag>` e.g.:
+Optionally an alternative branch or tag may be specified by adding the argument `--build-arg TAG=<branch or tag>` (with the same tag appended onto the docker image name) e.g.:
 ```
-docker build -t chaste --build-arg TAG=2017.1 https://github.com/bdevans/chaste-docker.git#volume
+docker build -t chaste:2017.1 --build-arg TAG=2017.1 https://github.com/bdevans/chaste-docker.git#volume
 ```

 3. Launch the container: